MTCawthray/idea-box/README.md

 - **Search ideas:** by typing in this box, the idea card display will update to only show cards containing the search terms.

 **Idea Display:**
-- This section contains all the idea cards the user has generated.
+- This section contains all of the idea cards the user has generated.
   - If no cards have been generated, the page will instead display a default card containing instructions for the user to get started.
 The default card will also be displayed if the user deletes all of their idea cards.
-- Each card contains three buttons: a star, a close button, and a comment button.
+- Each card contains three buttons: a star button, a close button, and a comment button.
 - *Star:* this option will add the selected card to the user's favorites.
-- *Close Button (X):* this option will delete the selected card from both the display section and the user's local storage.
+- *Close (X):* this option will delete the selected card from both the display section and the user's local storage.
-- *Comment (+):* this option allows the user to add a comment to the card. **Note:** this option is not functional in the current version of this application.
+- *Comment (+):* this option allows the user to add a comment to the card.
+  - **Note:** this option is not functional in the current version of this application.

 **Demonstration:**